barseghyanartur/faker-file/docs/creating_pdf.rst

-All examples shown for `pdfkit`_ apply for `reportlab`_ generator, however when building PDF files from blocks (paragraphs, images, tables and page breaks), the imports shall be adjusted:
+All examples shown for `pdfkit`_ apply for `reportlab`_ generator, however when building PDF files from blocks (paragraphs, images, tables and page breaks), the imports shall be adjusted.

 As mentioned above, it's possible to diversify the generated context with images, paragraphs, tables, manual text break and pretty much everything that